shockliang/s3-action-notify-to-slack/README.md

 According this [doc](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#notification-how-to-event-types-and-destinations).
 > You will not receive event notifications from automatic deletes from lifecycle policies or from failed operations.

-We can't receive the delete event from lifecycle operations.
+We can't receive the delete event from lifecycle operations.

 This is main steps: